ReFreezed/LuaWebGen/Reference.md

 languageCode      -- See site.languageCode
 defaultLayout     -- See site.defaultLayout

-redirections      -- Table with source URL slugs as keys and target URLs are values.
+redirections      -- Table with source URLs as keys and target URLs are values.

 ignoreFiles       -- Array of filename patterns to exclude from site generation. ignoreFolders     -- Array of folder name patterns to exclude from site generation.